Poseidon-ZKP/merkle-forest/README.md

-# Merkle Forest : ZK-friendly Elastic Group
+# ZK-Friendly Elastic Anonymous Group for Semaphore and More

 ## Background
 [Semaphore](https://semaphore.appliedzkp.org/) is ZKP-powered protocol that allows users to: